lukemartinlogan/linux-io-rq-counter/readme.md

 ## 4-2.
 Associate storage devices with the kernel module

+The following command will associate a block device with the kernel module:

 > ./mount-counter /dev/...

-NOTE: You should use the device file and not partitions.
+NOTE: You should use the block device file and not partitions.
 For example, use /dev/sda instead of /dev/sda1.
+Partitions all end up going to the same place anyway, so it would be redundant.
+However, it will not result in error.

 ## 4-3.
 Link with the user library